nqminds/trustnetz/packages/nist_policy/README.md

 ## check_for_blacklisted_requests

-This function uses a tcpdump log file created with `stdbuf -o0 tcpdump --interface wlan1 >> log.txt` where `wan1` is the network interface running the brski secure wifi, it checks in the file if any requests to blacklisted IP addresses have been made in the last X minutes.
+This function uses a tcpdump log file created with `stdbuf -o0 tcpdump --interface wlan0 | while IFS= read -r line; do echo "$(date +'%Y-%m-%dT%H:%M:%S') $line"; done >> log.txt` where `wan1` is the network interface running the brski secure wifi, it checks in the file if any requests to blacklisted IP addresses have been made in the last X minutes.

 It takes as arguments:
 - file path to log file